umap-project/umap/docs/dev/dependencies.md

 - Added to the `package.json`
 - Added in the `scripts/vendorsjs.sh` script
+- Made available with `make vendors`
-- Loaded in the HTML templates.
+- Added in the HTML templates (if you need them)